 Recipients of the Joe L. Frost Award for Distinguished Research:

 2022 – Debora Wisneski, PhD, Professor and John T. Langan Community Chair in Early Childhood Education in the Teacher Education Department at the University of Nebraska-Omaha.
 She has taught for over 30 years at the preschool, kindergarten, and higher education levels.
 Her research includes how educators can support children’s play in educational settings.
 Wisneski leads a team of teacher educators and researchers at the University of Nebraska Omaha on play and assisted in the creation of the UNO PLAY Lab.
-She is also the current president of The Association for the Study of Play (TASP).
+She is also past president of The Association for the Study of Play (TASP).

 2021 – Robin C. Moore, an urban designer and design researcher, specializing in child and family urban environments that support healthy human development, informal play, and non-formal education.
 He is professor of landscape architecture and environmental planning and director of the Natural Learning Initiative at North Carolina State University.
 His contribution to the field of design is considered a model for outdoor play facilities for children and families.

 2020 – Stuart Brown, MD.
 Trained in general and internal medicine, psychiatry and clinical research, Dr. Stuart Brown first recognized the importance of play by discovering its absence in the life stories of murders and felony drunken drivers.
 He is founder and president of the National Institute for Play.
 Dr. Brown’s book: Play: How it Shapes the Brain, Opens the Imagination, and Invigorates the Soul has been translated into twelve languages.
 Our species, Brown says, “is built for play, and built by play.”